whyevenquestion1t/tiny-llm/book/src/setup.md

 # Setting Up the Environment

 To follow along this course, you will need a mactonish device with Apple Silicon.
-We manage the codebase with the poetry dependency manager.
+We manage the codebase with pdm.

-## Install Poetry
+## Install pdm

-Please follow the [offcial guide](https://python-poetry.org/docs/#installing-with-the-official-installer) to install poetry.
+Please follow the [offcial guide](https://pdm-project.org/en/latest/) to install pdm.

 ## Clone the Repository